mboecker/lookup-server/docker/mysqldata/README.md

-Place the database sql file here named as `database.sql`.

-The full version can be acquired [here](https://www.openml.org/downloads/ExpDB_SNAPSHOT.sql.gz).
+The database can be acquired [here](https://www.statistik.tu-dortmund.de/~richter/reduced.sql.gz).
-Be advised that the startup time of the docker container with this version will likely be several hours due to the import time.

-The stripped down version, which only contains task_id = 3 can be found [here](https://depot.tu-dortmund.de/ser88).
-This can be imported in less than a minute on our testing machines.
+It can then be imported in the running container with by piping it into `import_data.sh`.